Alirezarahhmati/lending-app/README.md

     The application will start on `http://localhost:8080` (or your configured port).

 ## API Endpoints

+Access the OpenAPI (Swagger UI) documentation at `http://localhost:8080/swagger-ui.html` after the application starts.

 ### Authentication
 *   `POST /api/auth/signup`: Register a new user.